yambakshi/aquarius-engines-home-assignment/SYSTEM-DESIGN.md

 ### Client
 - **Alarms Page** - Receives a range of alarms (using pagination).
 - **Monitor Page** - Receives most recent 100 signals from the received 1000 signals and updates the graphs.

+# System Design - Pros & Cons
+## Cons
+### Performence
+- The server will perform 2 Inserts every 2-5 seconds of stream (1 into `IoT Signals` collection and 1 into `Alarms` collection)
+- The server will perform 1 fetch and 1 delete on `IoT Signals` collection every 2 seconds (on a background thread).